LibreSolar/kicad-symbols/README.md

 # LibreSolar schematic symbols library

-This library collects all symbols used in the different Libre Solar designs.
-It should be embedded as a git submodule in a folder called "library" inside the KiCad project directory.
+This library collects symbols used in the different Libre Solar designs.
+It should be configured as a global library named `LibreSolar`.

-As the Standard KiCad symbols might change without prior notice, all symbols used from the built-in library should be copied into a project specific library or this general Libre Solar library.

 ## Library design rules

-The design rules are based on the [KiCad Library Convention](https://github.com/KiCad/kicad-library/wiki/Kicad-Library-Convention) with some exceptions.
+The design rules follow the [KiCad Library Convention](https://kicad-pcb.org/libraries/klc/).

 ### General rules